bees-hive/homebrew-hive/README.md

 # homebrew-hive
-A Homebrew tap for the formulae of the Bees' Hive organization.
+A Homebrew tap for the formulae of the Bees Hive organization.

 ## How do I install these formulae?
 `brew install bees-hive/hive/<formula>`